 it’s even more crucial to get youngsters enthused about stepping outside and exercising.
 Golf has a number of major health and fitness benefits for children:

 1. Golf is good for your overall health.
 Golf is a terrific first sport for youngsters to try since it gets them out of the house and away from the unending screen time of TV shows and computer games.
 Golf strengthens the spine and core muscles, as well as encourages them to participate in other sports and hobbies.
 Kids may use the physical abilities they gain in golf, such as hand-eye coordination, in other sports and create lifelong good activity habits.
-Later on, incorporating additional exercises such as yoga, weight training, or swimming can assist a golfer to improve their endurance and balance, which will benefits their golf game as well.
+Later on, incorporating additional exercises such as yoga, weight training, or swimming can assist golfer to improve their endurance and balance, which will benefit their golf game as well.

 2. Golf is a non-contact, low-intensity activity.
 A low-intensity workout is a good place for youngsters to start because it won’t put too much strain on their developing bodies.
 This low-impact activity nonetheless provides essential cardiovascular exercise, which benefits general health and helps to prevent obesity.
 Golf courses are welcoming, encouraging environments, and the sport is low-impact, with little risk of serious damage.
 Golf is a generally safe sport for kids to play, unlike other popular kids’ sports like football and hockey, which have a higher risk of tackling injuries and concussions.
 Before playing a round of golf, though, kids should take care of their bodies and stretch.